 - The British Endocrine Society

 - The Nutrition Society

-- Member of the British Association for Cancer Research
+- European and British Associations for Cancer Research

-I am module manager for Undergraduate and Postgraduate courses at the School of Food Science and Nutrition, and teach on a variety of other modules in my school and the School of Medicine.
-I supervise 8-12 project students per year.
+I am module manager for Undergraduate and Postgraduate courses at the School of Food Science and Nutrition, teach on a variety of other modules in my school and the School of Medicine and act as personal tutor.
 If you are currently in the School of Food Science and Nutrition either at UG or PG level and think you would like to do you research project in my group then please get in touch to discuss project options.

 Research groups and institutes

 We welcome enquiries from motivated and qualified applicants from all around the world who are interested in PhD study.
 Our <a href="//physicalsciences.leeds.ac.uk/research-opportunities">research opportunities</a> allow you to search for projects and scholarships.